 Evaluating Strategic Alliances and Acquisitions When Appropriate.
-In January 2010, we entered into an agreement to acquire Tel Aviv-based NuConomy, Ltd. to accelerate R&D talent expansion and strengthen expertise in the areas of website visitor targeting and behavioral analytics.
+In April 2010, we acquired Tel Aviv-based NuConomy Ltd. to accelerate certain R&D efforts and to strengthen expertise in the area of online behavioral analytics.
 We continue to seek opportunities to form strategic alliances with, or to acquire, other companies that can accelerate our growth or broaden our product offerings.
 We have successfully integrated several acquisitions over the past decade.
-In 2010, we have commenced evaluating growth opportunities in the Asia-Pacific region.
 While we have in the past, and may from time to time in the future, engage in discussions regarding or pursue acquisitions or strategic alliances, we currently have no binding commitments with respect to any future acquisitions or strategic alliances and we are not currently engaged in any material negotiations with respect to these types of opportunities.